16 tips on how to get cheaper car insurance

 13. Build up a good no claims discount

 If you don’t make a claim on your insurance, you’ll be rewarded at renewal with a no claims discount (NCD).

-Building up a good NCD is such a money-saver that if you have a minor bump, it’s often cheaper to pay for the repairs yourself rather than making a claim.
+Building up a good NCD can be such a money-saver that if you have a minor bump, it’s often cheaper to pay for the repairs yourself, rather than making a claim.
 But remember, you always need to notify your insurance provider of any accident, even if it’s minor and you’re covering the cost yourself.

 Are you ready to find potential savings on your car insurance?